openbaton/fm-system/README.md

 ./bin/openbaton-fms stop
 ```

-**Note** Since the Open Baton FM System subscribes to specific events towards the NFVO, you should take care about that the NFVO is already running when starting the `openbaton-fms`.
+**Note:** Since `openbaton-fms` subscribes to specific events towards the NFVO, you should take care about that the NFVO is already running when starting the `openbaton-fms`.

 # How to use Open Baton FM System